Serpentine leafminer

 Cause

-Serpentine leafminer (Liriomyza huidobrensis) are small flies belonging to the family Agromyzidae.
+Serpentine leafminer (Liriomyza huidobrensis) is the larva of small flies belonging to the family Agromyzidae.

-The damage is caused when fly larvae tunnel within leaf tissue, which is why they are called leafminers.
+The fly larvae tunnel within leaf tissue, which is why they are called leafminers.

 Other names